 All students taking an LOA are expected to return in the semester following the leave.
-Therefore, they will be given a registration time and will should contact Housing a minimum of 30 days before the start of a return semester.
+Therefore, they will be given a registration time and should contact Housing no later than 30 days before the start of a return semester.
 When considering housing needs, notification is best made in October for spring returns and April for fall returns.
-Requests to return are considered on a case-by-case basis.